charismasacey/PlanningMethods2026/Week05_Lab_AggregatingMOEs/README.md

 ## What is due

-Nothing from this notebook is submitted.
+Nothing from this notebook is submitted yet.
 P/NP #5 (estimates, MOEs, and significance tests for two Assignment 1 questions) is due Sunday, October 4, after Lab 5.